martin-endress/profiling-cloud-functions/README.md

 │   ├── build.gradle     |
 │   ├── Dockerfile       | definition of the docker container
 │   └── src              |
-├── profiles             | result profiles and container logs │   ├── Profile 1        |
+├── plots                | examplary plots (will be replaced by automatically generated ones) ├── profiles             | result profiles and container logs │   ├── Profile 1        |
 │   └── Profile 2        |
 ├── profiling            | retrieves docker statistics and cgroup information from running containers │   ├── build.gradle     |
 │   └── src              |
+├── pythonscripts        | python scripts for plotting │   ├── Dockerfile       | automatically generate plots (work in progress) │   └── plotProfile.py   | plot all available `metrics.csv` files in profiles
 ├── README.md            | this file
 ├── serviceMock          | service which generates response of certain size after a delay /api/getResponse?size=[size]&delay=[delay]
 │   ├── Dockerfile       | definition of the docker container